-One thing I liked about this which other animated movies released around the same time and some even today could quite get right was fighting, sure they knew how to make a fight scene impressive (and if anyone is interested my favourite animated batman fight scene is the finale battle between an aged batman and a powerful mutant leader in Batman: the Dark Knight Returns) but this movie took it a step further, not just capturing the visuals, but gave the scene something more as well.
-What I mean is that when Batman hits someone it feels real, there seems to be weight and consequence to it.
+Another thing I liked about Mask of the Phantasm that other animated movies released around the same time and some even today could quite get right was the fight scenes.
+Sure, they could make a fight scene look impressive (and for anyone interested my personal favourite animated Batman fight scene is the finale battle between an aged Batman and the powerful mutant leader in the movie, Batman: The Dark Knight Returns) but this movie took it a step further, not just capturing the visuals, but gave the scene something more as well.
+What I mean is that when Batman hits someone in this movie it feels real, there seems to be weight and consequence to it.
 Even better still, Batman manages to kick ass and still seem human, and fallible, something which seems to be ignored in favour of just saying, yeah he can do it, he can do anything, because…sigh…he’s Batman.

-Oh something else I found impressive is that it doesn’t rely too heavily upon his rogues gallery.
-Sure enough the Joker is in the movie, but in reality he’s just playing second Fiddle to Batman own doubts and the titular Phantasm.
-It’s just good to see we don’t need A Riddler for Batman to ask the hard questions.
+Something else I found really impressive was that it doesn’t rely too heavily upon Batman’s rogues gallery.
+Sure, the Joker is in the movie, but in reality he’s just playing second fiddle to Batman’s own self doubts, and of course the titular Phantasm.
+It’s good in fact that we don’t need Riddler, for Batman to be asked the hard questions.

 I mentioned briefly above that it’s good to see him seem fallible and I believe to an extent that it’s good to seem him struggle and even fail.
 We have other characters if you want someone who can accomplish any feat but what we want is someone who is just as weak as the rest of us but still goes toe to toe with Gods and Kryptonians.

-Batman has faced off against many opponents over his various incarnations and versions, and has literally walked through fire more than his fair share of times but nothing compares to the burn he receive from Andrea which is as follows: “The way I see it, the only one in this room controlled by his parents is you” a burn so bad he should apply Bat-Ointment three times a day.
+Batman has faced off against many opponents over his various incarnations and versions, and has literally walked through fire more than his fair share of times, but nothing compared to the burn he received from Andrea, which is as follows: “The way I see it, the only one in this room controlled by his parents is you”, that is a burn so bad that he should apply some of his patented Bat-Ointment three times a day.